 Why this weird trick works when your Lenovo Thinkpad won’t turn on

 Yes, this is a one weird trick blog post that actually isn’t a scam.
 This weird trick actually works.
 And I can tell you why.

 So why does this work?
 There’s been a lot of speculation about this over the years but it’s pretty simple.
 When a computer gets hopelessly confused, you turn it off and back on.
 The problem is that turning a computer off doesn’t completely turn it off.
 Especially a modern computer like a Thinkpad.
-Making things even trickier, even when you unplug it and take out the battery, a small amount of power can remain in the computer’s capacitors for a very long time.
+Making things even trickier, even when you unplug it and take out the battery, residual amounts of power can remain in the computer’s capacitors for a very long time.
 Holding power is a capacitor’s job, so that’s normal behavior.
 Capacitors solve more problems than they cause, so this isn’t a design flaw.
 Holding down the power button with no other source of power connected drains the capacitors pretty quickly.
 That allows the computer to fully shut down and recover.
 This clears whatever was confusing it, and the computer can get back to a fresh start once again.